on left hand menu

 The Festival is now over.

 The Network will continue to function producing occasional newsletters of events, recordings, video clips, and new material on the life and works of SC-T. As a leading member of Edwardian Black Britain, SC-T will continue to be promoted through the British Black History and the Edwardian Culture Networks.
 Jeff Green will be talking about other Black Edwardians at the Conference of the Edwardian Culture Network.
-Aspects of the composer’s life will be included in the work Sean will be undertaking in 2013 on the 100th Anniversary of SC-T’s friend John Archer being elected as Battersea’s Mayor, the first Black Mayor in London.
-At the plaque reception Oliver Davies suggested that there be an annual Croydon concert of SC-T music.
+Aspects of the composer’s life have been included in Sean Creightons mini-book SC-T’s friend John Archer who was elected as Battersea’s Mayor, the first Black Mayor in London in 1913 - see https://sites.google.com/site/historysocialaction.

 WHAT IS THE NETWORK?